 If you are a student writing solutions for a homework set and your professor has not specified your audience, a good rule of thumb is to assume you are writing to another student in the course who has not yet done the assignment.
-Though you may assume that she has attended all the same lectures and has read the same textbook, it is standard courtesy to remind your reader of any relevant items that she has recently learned in class or from the textbook, or things she should know but might have forgotten.
+Though you may assume that she has attended all the same lectures and has read the same textbook, it is standard courtesy to remind your readers of any relevant items that they have learned recently from the class or textbook, or things they should know but might have forgotten.

-For instance, if the concept of a rational number was only recently learned in class, you might insert "Recall that a rational number can be expressed as a fraction;" before saying: "since x is rational, we can set x = m/n where m and n are integers."
+For instance, if the concept of a rational number was only recently learned in class, you might insert "Recall that a rational number can be expressed as a fraction" before saying "since x is rational, x = m/n where m and n are integers."

 Set an invitational tone.
 It is traditional to create an inviting atmosphere in one's mathematical writing.
-In effect, we invite readers to join us in our reasoning process by writing in the present tense, using the pronoun "we" instead of "I" (e.g., "we construct a tangent plane..."), and directing the reader with gentle commands (e.g., "let n be...", "recall that...", or "consider the set of...").
+In effect, we invite readers to join us in our reasoning process by writing in the present tense, using the pronoun "we" instead of "I" (e.g., "we construct a tangent plane..."), and directing the reader with gentle commands (e.g., "let n be . . . ," "recall that . . . ," or "consider the set of . . .").

 Use complete sentences.
-All mathematics should be written in complete sentences.
+All mathematics should be written in sentences.
 Open any mathematics text and you'll see that this is true.
-Equations, even displayed ones, have punctuation that help you see where it fits in the context of a larger sentence.
+Equations, even displayed ones, have punctuation that helps you see where it fits in the context of a larger sentence.
 Consider this piece of writing:

-$$(x-2)^{2} = x^{2} - 4x + 4 + x^{2} - 2x + 1 = 25$$
+$$(x-2)^{2} = x^{2} - 4x + 4 + x^{2} - 2x + 1 = 25.$$